Skip to main content

 To participate in this mentorship and training program you must:

-- Be called to the bar in Ontario with 5 years or less practicing as a lawyer
+• Be called to the bar in Ontario with less than two years of practice in entertainment law

-- Be willing to commit 10 hours a month to the program (mainly in the evening)
+• Be willing to commit up to 10 hours a month to the program (mainly in the evening)

-- Identify as a lawyer from a BIPOC or marginalized community
+• Identify as a lawyer from an equity-deserving community

 Questions?